ApplyTagsFromCsvEngine.java

 Map<String, ScanRecord> desiredState, List<SourcePatcher> patchers,

-int mismatchCount, PrintWriter log) {
+int mismatchCount, PrintWriter log, boolean verbose, boolean promoteAi) {

 int modifiedFiles = 0;